Genetics of Down syndrome: Translocation

 When combined with a normal gamete from the other parent, the first, fourth and fifth are lethal, leading to spontaneous abortion.
 The second, combined with a normal gamete from the other parent, gives rise to a typical child.
 The third leads to a translocation Down syndrome child.
 The last becomes a translocation carrier, like the parent.

 Translocation Down syndrome is often referred to as familial Down syndrome.
 It is the cause of about 4.5% of the observed Down syndromes.
 It does not show the maternal age effect, and is just as likely to have come from fathers as mothers.

 Mosaicism

-Mosaic Down syndrome is when some of the cells in the body are normal and some cells have trisomy 21, an arrangement called a mosaic (46,XX/47,XX,+21).
+Mosaic Down syndrome is when some of the cells in the body do not have trisomy 21 and some cells have trisomy 21, an arrangement called a mosaic (46,XX/47,XX,+21).
 This can occur in one of two ways: